1982 Atlantic hurricane season: Tropical Storm Ernesto

 A tropical wave emerged into the Atlantic from the west coast of Africa on September 23.
-The west side of the wave expanded and was designated Tropical Depression Eight on September 30.
-The depression intensified, making a sharp turn on October 1.
+The west side of the wave expanded and was designated Tropical Depression Eight on September 30 approximately 440 mi north of Puerto Rico.
+The depression intensified and curved sharply northeastward on October 1.
 A reconnaissance flight found 40 mph winds with a pressure of 1003 mbar and the depression was given the name Ernesto.
 A second reconnaissance flight on October 1 recorded sustained winds of 71 mph with a pressure of 997 mbar.
-However, on October 2, Ernesto rapidly weakened and by the next day, the cyclone became unidentifiable after merging with an extratropical low.
-Ernesto never approached land and caused no reported damage.
+However, on October 2, Ernesto rapidly weakened and by the next day, the cyclone became unidentifiable after merging with an extratropical low about 390 mi east of Bermuda.

 Storm names

 The following list of names was used for storms that formed in the North Atlantic in 1982.
-Each name used this season was utilized for the first time, except for the name Debby as it has previously been used on the old naming lists, but spelled as Debbie.
+Each name used this season was utilized for the first time, except for the name Debby as it had previously been used on the old naming lists, but spelled as Debbie.
 No names were retired from this list following the season, thus it was used again for the 1988 season.